-After five minor WordPress Toolkit v5.4.x releases it’s time to unveil WordPress Toolkit v5.5, publicly available now!
+After five minor WP Toolkit v5.4.x releases it’s time to unveil WP Toolkit v5.5, publicly available now!
 Let’s go through the changes introduced in this major update:

 Second, we are now saving a separate Smart Updates log in the same directory as the main log file.
 This log is functionally identical to the summary.txt file available for download during the Smart Update procedure.
 However, unlike that file, Smart Updates log is accessible both during and after a Smart Update is being performed.
 Note that it is overwritten every time a new Smart Update procedure is launched.

-Finally (and most importantly), we have introduced a special interface for viewing WordPress Toolkit action log files in the UI:
+Finally (and most importantly), we have introduced a special interface for viewing WP Toolkit action log files in the UI:

 The interface is based on Plesk Log Browser UI, but it’s using our modern UI Library, so it looks and feels a bit different.
 It is possible to filter log entries by date/time, event severity, actor, and log message: